mikegaro/humanoid-walking-arena/ControlDesign/README.md

 * `animateFootGait.m` -- Script that animates the walking gait according to the specified parameters, and tests the inverse kinematics calculation above.

-* `walkingRobotFootPlace.slx` -- Simulink model showing how to create virtual joints at the foot to directly actuate the motion of each foot according to a specified stepping plan.

-* `walkingRobotInvKin.slx` -- Simulink model showing how to integrate the inverse kinematics and step planners from the previous files.

-* `robotParametersInvKin.m` -- Parameter file loaded automatically with the above example models.